hskiba/strands-agent-azure-openai-demos/README.md

 ### Basic Agent (openai_agent.py)

-A simple agent with calculator and time tools:
+A simple agent with calculator and time tools.
+To run this you need OPENAI credentials:

 ```bash
 poetry run python openai_agent.py